 PLANNING APPLICATIONS

-The Clerk will, upon receipt of a planning application, inform all Members of its existence and, if required, arrange for a minimum of two Members to visit the site and report back to the Council at the next meeting.
+The Clerk will, upon receipt of a planning application, inform all Members of its existence via email and enter it on to the planning schedule.
+If required, arrange for a minimum of two Members to visit the site and report back to the Council at the next meeting.

 Under the circumstances where a response to a planning application is required prior to the next Council meeting, the Chairman may;